Y0Coss/docs-fork/pages/public_cloud/containers_orchestration/managed_kubernetes/backing-up-cluster-with-velero/guide.en-gb.md

 > [!primary]
 >
 > Starting with version 1.14 the plugin-for-csi is integrated in Velero.
 You can simply remove it from the install example if you install version 1.14 or newer.
 For upgrading an older version follow the upgrade notes: [Upgrade-to-1.14](https://velero.io/docs/v1.14/upgrade-to-1.14/).
-> Please refer to those links to check Velero's plugins comptability : [velero-plugin-for-aws](https://github.com/vmware-tanzu/velero-plugin-for-aws?tab=readme-ov-file#compatibility) and [velero-plugin-for-csi](https://github.com/vmware-tanzu/velero-plugin-for-csi?tab=readme-ov-file#compatibility)
+> Please refer to those links to check Velero's plugins comptability: [velero-plugin-for-aws](https://github.com/vmware-tanzu/velero-plugin-for-aws?tab=readme-ov-file#compatibility) and [velero-plugin-for-csi](https://github.com/vmware-tanzu/velero-plugin-for-csi?tab=readme-ov-file#compatibility).

 Example for 1.13 and older: